Neck Pain Relief from Low Force Upper Cervical Correction

 - NRS was reduced from 5.92 to 2.23

-These results are very promising when it comes to using low force corrections to achieve relief from neck pain.
+These results are very promising when it comes to using low force corrections to achieve neck pain relief.

 The 2015 research revealed that upper cervical chiropractic care helped to relieve 62% of cases of neck pain in under 17 days.
 Some of this research was NUCCA specific and particularly showed neck pain relief in patients who were suffering from Multiple Sclerosis.
 It is also important to note that this research revealed no serious adverse reactions to upper cervical care, reinforcing the fact that this is a natural method of care that helps patients avoid the harmful side effects of many medications.